 You won’t exactly be bringing in Pat Sayjack and Vanna White into the classroom with this adapted version of Wheel of Fortune, but the concept is relatively similar.
-This Wheel of Fortune ESL game is a lot like the game Hangman with the added element of money plus the wheel involved.Kids, Adults
+This Wheel of Fortune ESL Game is a lot like the game Hangman with the added element of money and the wheel.Kids, Adults

 Wheel of Fortune ESL Game Preparation:

-If you want to be creative, you could create the Wheel of Fortune money wheel with some paper and a few extra things from a stationary store.
+You could create the money wheel with some paper and a few extra things from a stationary store.
 Making a flat circular version of the game wheel would be easy with just a few simple materials.

-If you want to save time or don’t have the materials available, there are plenty of “virtual” game wheels that you can use online, such as WheelDecide.com.
-The students could access the wheel with their smartphones or use a computer in your classroom that everyone can use.
+On the other hand, if you want to save time or don’t have the materials available, there are plenty of “virtual” game wheels online, such as WheelDecide.com.
+The students could access the wheel with their smartphones.
+You could also use a computer screen or projector in your classroom that everyone can see.

-Once you have a game wheel ready and the words prepared that you want to use, then you are all set to start the activity.
+Once you have a game wheel ready and the words prepared, then you are set to start the activity.

 Wheel of Fortune ESL Game Guidelines:

 At the beginning of class, divide the students into teams.
-Introduce the rules of the game with an explanation and a demonstration of how it works by using an example from the words you prepared.
-You could even go on Youtube and find some old re-runs of the popular TV game show online to get them even more interested and excited to play.
+Introduce the rules of the game.
+Demonstrate how it works using an example from the words that you prepared.
+Go on Youtube and find some old re-runs of the popular TV game show online.
+This may get them even more interested and excited to play.

 Have the students think of names for their teams.
 Put the team names on the board.
-Give each team some money or “points” on the board next to their team name to start with so that they can “buy a vowel” if they wish to do so.
+Give each team some money or “points” on the board next to their team name to start.
+Therefore, they can “buy a vowel” if they wish to do so.

-Next, with a word or phrase in mind, draw the correct number of blanks for each letter on the board for the words.
-You may want to give them a hint about what type of word or phrase it is, like whether it’s a movie title, idiom or just a simple noun etc.
+Next, with a word or phrase in mind, draw the correct number of blanks for each letter on the board.
+You may want to give them a hint about what type of word or phrase it is.
+For example, inform them that it is a movie title, idiom or just a simple noun etc.

 The team then selects a letter that they think will be in one of the blanks to complete the word or phrase.
 If they say a correct letter then they will receive money for every letter that is in the blanks.
 For instance, for the word “Phenomenon,” if the wheel lands on $100 and the team picks “N” as the letter, then they would receive $300 total.